This blog may contain affiliate links. Read our disclosure policy for more info.

 It is a short walk, a couple of hundred meters, from the parking lot to the falls.
 This trail is easy, but not wheelchair accessible by any means.
 You’ll also find a few restaurants nearby so it is a good place to stop for lunch.
 Like most of the attractions near Palenque, you can drive yourself here, organize a tour, or navigate the public bus system.

 Where to Eat in Palenque, Mexico

 There are some really amazing restaurants in Palenque that you simply just have to try while you’re in town!
 Below are some of my personal favorites with food that is sure to impress!

 If you’re looking for a place with a wide variety of food choices, head to Cafe jade.
 They serve breakfast, brunch, lunch, dinner, and special diets, including vegetarian, vegan, and gluten-free options.
 They’re centrally located and rated 4.5/5 for food, service, and value.

 This restaurant is great for those looking for a slightly more upscale dining experience.
 It’s rated 4.5/5 for food, service, value, and atmosphere, and offers a variety of Italian and Mediterranean Cuisine, even serving vegetarian and vegan-friendly options.

 Rated 4.5/5 for food, service, and value, Bajlum offers Mexican and Fusion Cuisine, and even serves gluten-free options.
 Their dishes provide a modern twist on traditional Mayan cuisine and the restaurant location provides stunning views of the jungle nearby.

-Maya Cañada specializes in Mexican and Latin cuisines, and serves vegetarian, vegan, and gluten-free options as well.
-With a 4/5 rating for food, service, and value, this restaurant is a very popular choice among tourists for both the quality of food and atmosphere it provides.
+Maya Cañada specializes in Mexican and Latin cuisines and serves vegetarian, vegan, and gluten-free options as well.
+With a 4/5 rating for food, service, and value, this restaurant is a very popular choice among tourists for both the quality of food and the atmosphere it provides.